B13rg/B13rg.github.io/_drafts/RFC-4838-review.md

 ### 4.2 Custody Transfer State

-Custody transfer state is used to manage transmission of bundles across the network.
+Custody transfer state is used to manage ownership of delivery of bundles.
 Nodes have to store bundles they have custody of, with custody being transferred on successful receipt.

 In version 6 custody was defined as part of the protocol.